I haven't taken time off work - can I still make an injury claim?

-According to the Health and Safety Executive (HSE), 4.7 million working days were lost owing to workplace injuries in 2013/14.
-Many more are lost due to road traffic accidents, slips, trips and falls and other preventable injuries.
+According to the Health and Safety Executive (HSE), an estimated 38.8 million working days were lost due to work-related ill health and non-fatal workplace injuries in 2019/20.

-I have been in an accident, but should I take time off?
+I have been in an accident - should I take time off work?

 The nature of your job

-What if I decide not to take time off?
+What if I decide not to take time off work?

 Will remaining at work affect the outcome of my claim?

 To make a successful injury claim, your injury must have: